dotnet/designs/accepted/runtime-binding.md

 * A `version` setting at higher precedent scopes overwrites both the `version` and `roll-forward` values at lower scopes.
 For example, `version` specified at the CLI scope (with `--fx-version`) overwrites both a `version` and `roll-forward` setting that might exist at the json scope.
 * A `version` setting can flow to higher scopes if it is not replaced by another `version` value.
 This enables a `roll-forward` setting at a higher scope to compose with a `version` setting at a lower scope.
-* The absense of a `version` value is an error when the `roll-forward` value of `LatestPatch`, `Minor`, `Major` or `LatestMinor` is set since the initial version state is not available.
-It is not an error when the `roll-forward` value of `LatestMajor` is set since an initial version state is not meaningful.
+* The absence of a `version` value is an error.

 More generally:

-* The `version` value establishes a floor for roll-forward behavior, except `LatestMajor`.
+* The `version` value establishes a floor for roll-forward behavior.
+The roll-forward process will never select a version lower than the effective value of the `version`.
 * The default `roll-forward` setting is `Minor` except when `--fx-version` is specified when it is `Disabled`.

 ## Diagnostics